stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 # Compatibility
-Noteskins made for the old system must be converted by a human to be used in the NewField.
+Noteskins made for the old system must be converted by a human to be used in the NoteField.
 Typically this involves remaking the hold graphics and writing some new lua code to replace the metrics.

-Themes made for the old system should work without changes.
-Old themes will not allow setting advanced NewField options such as noteskin parameters until updated by their authors.
+Themes made for the old system will have a variety of problems.
+* No setting notefield prefs.
+* No setting noteskin parameters.
+* No setting noteskin.

 Simfiles made to set modifiers in the old mod system will work to varying degrees.
 They should be tested by their authors to clean up rough edges.